Frequently Asked Questions

 What is the Anthony Quinn Foundation Scholarship Program?

 The Anthony Quinn Foundation recognizes that there is a crisis in arts education.
 The Scholarship Program has been developed to provide financial assistance to high school students who wish to attend a recognized pre-college, or summer intensive arts education program.
 The Scholarship Program is a competitive program and the applicants considered to be the most passionate, best qualified and most promising are awarded funding.
 The Anthony Quinn Foundation Scholarship Program exists to help students achieve a level of learning that the applicant would not have otherwise been able to achieve.
 The Anthony Quinn Foundation Scholarship cannot be used for secondary school or college tuition.

 What does the Foundation look for in an applicant?

 Scholarships are awarded competitively.
 Ideal applicants are those who would benefit from financial support and demonstrate exceptional talent and dedication with a strong commitment to personal artistic growth in one of the following areas:

-Visual Arts and Design, Dance, Theatre, Singing, Instrumental, Media Arts, and Literary Arts.
+Visual Arts and Design, Dance, Theater, Singing, Instrumental, Media Arts (Film, Photography, Animation, Computer Graphics), and Literary Arts.